Eunice Alberts: Early life and education

 Born in Boston, Alberts attended the Girls' Latin School in her native city during her youth; earning her diploma in 1940.
 Subsequently, she studied singing with Cleora Wood and Rosalie Miller at the Longy School of Music, earning a certificate in vocal performance.
 She also studied at the Tanglewood Music Center where she drew the attention of conductor Serge Koussevitzky.

 In the 1960s, Alberts attended New England Conservatory, obtaining a bachelor's degree in 1967.

 Career

 Early career (1946–1950)

-Historic postcard advertising motel, "only three miles from Tanglewood Music Festival", where Alberts gave her concert debut in 1946.

 Alberts career started at the Tanglewood Music Festival in August 1946, where she, aged 19, gave her concert debut with the Boston Symphony Orchestra (BSO) as the contralto soloist in Beethoven's Symphony No. 9.

 Shortly thereafter she joined a madrigal group led by Nadia Boulanger with which she toured North America and Europe for two years.
 She made several more appearances with the BSO during the late 1940s and early 1950s in annual appearances at Tanglewood, singing as a soloist in works like Bach's Mass in B Minor (1950) and Beethoven's Missa Solemnis (1951).